w3f/research/docs/polkadot/implementors-guide/guide.md

 - Parachain: A constituent chain secured by the Relay Chain's validators.
 - Parachain Validators: A subset of validators assigned during a period of time to back candidates for a specific parachain
 - Parathread: A parachain which is scheduled on a pay-as-you-go basis.
-- Process: A long-running task which is responsible for carrying out a particular category of work.
 - Proof-of-Validity (PoV): A stateless-client proof that a parachain candidate is valid, with respect to some validation function.
 - Relay Parent: A block in the relay chain, referred to in a context where work is being done in the context of the state at this block.
 - Runtime: The relay-chain state machine.
 - Runtime Module: See Module.
 - Runtime API: A means for the node-side behavior to access structured information based on the state of a fork of the blockchain.
 - Secondary Checker: A validator who has been randomly selected to perform secondary checks on a parablock which is pending approval.
+- Subsystem: A long-running task which is responsible for carrying out a particular category of work.
 - Validator: Specially-selected node in the network who is responsible for validating parachain blocks and issuing attestations about their validity.
 - Validation Function: A piece of Wasm code that describes the state-transition function of a parachain.